From Cold Emails to Warm Leads: Mastering Candidate Outreach

 Phase 1: Precision Targeting & Sourcing

 The foundation of effective outreach begins long before drafting your first email.
+Without precision here, even the best message will fail.

 Define Your Ideal Candidate Profile (ICP)